daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ### Results from assumptions of the Bayesian prior

 In order to make the results about the error of the optimal Bayesian estimator more concrete, more assumptions about the Bayesian prior are required.
-Specifically for the work of {{< cite "jeon2024information" >}}, a distribution of the training documents would be well-defined if the AMs in the sparse mixture were well-defined.
-Therefore the AMs were modeled as random transformers, where the transformer parameters $\theta^{(n)}$ are random variables that stem from the same distribution and are independent.
+Specifically for the work of [@jeon2024information], a distribution of the training documents would be well-defined if the AMs in the sparse mixture were well-defined.
+Therefore, the AMs were modeled as random transformers, where the transformer parameters $\theta^{(n)}$ are random variables that stem from the same distribution and are independent.

 Does the independence maximize the output entropy of the resulting token sequence under the assumption that the distribution of the actual training data sequence can be generated by a fixed parameter transformer?
-If that were true, the upper bounds of {{< cite "jeon2024information" >}}, at which we will look in this section, would be an upper bound for any distribution of the parameters of the transformers.
+If that were true, the upper bounds of [@jeon2024information], at which we will look in this section, would be an upper bound for any distribution of the parameters of the transformers.
 In Section (Does independence suffice for an upper bound of estimation error?), we further discuss this question.

 Let's present their results.